chl03rivs/s_ve-the-c_t/README.md

 ---
 ## Bugs
 Bugs are an inherent part of the creative process that is programming.
-Here are the ones I encountered while working on Title:

-###  Bugs Fixed

-### Known Bugs
+In Python, indentation plays a crucial role in determining scope and having an extra space in the wrong place can easily wreck the app flow.

+One issue that surfaced while working on this project was related to the `get_user_guess` function.
+This function contains a loop that handles prompting the user for a guess while the user still has lives left.

+The last component of this function is an _if statement_ that handles the victory/game over mechanics:

+`if len(letters) == 0:
+        print(victory)
+        player.progress = progress_bar[5]
+        print(f"Congratulations!\nYou found all the letters:\n{mystery}")
+else:
+    print(game_over)
+    player.progress = progress_bar[6]
+    print(f"Game Over...\nYou were so close :(")
+    print(f"Your mystery was: {mystery}")`

+A wrong indent was causing the game_over visuals to be printed to the terminal after every single wrong guess from the user.
+To fix it, I simply needed to remove this indent, so the statement would no longer be part of the loop.

 ----
 ## Deployment Steps